technology-toolbox/website/content/blog/jjameson/2011/09/02/last-day-with-microsoft.md

 ---
-title: "Last Day with Microsoft"
+title: Last Day with Microsoft
 date: 2011-09-02T14:43:00-06:00
 excerpt:
-  "Today is my last day with Microsoft and it is with a heavy heart that I now say farewell to past and present teammates, coworkers, and managers..."
+  Today is my last day with Microsoft and it is with a heavy heart that I now say farewell to past and present teammates, coworkers, and managers...
 aliases:
   [
     "/blog/jjameson/archive/2011/09/02/last-day-with-microsoft.aspx",